 Beate joined the committee in 2009 and brings skills from her professional background in administration, HR and accounting.
 In addition to being Centre Secretary and on the Finance Sub-Committee, Beate is a frequent student at the Centre, participating in latino dance, Zumba and drawing classes.
 Beate supports the Centre by volunteering at the Info Stall at the markets as well as at numerous events throughout the year where her warmth and energy are appreciated.

-Rosemary’s creative and graphic design background was a wonderful asset to playgroup where she was able to use her imagination to create wonderful activities for the children, she retired from Playgroup in 2014 after 17 years.
-Rosemary has attended classes at the Centre for over 10 years.
-Rosemary finds the Centre is a great place of warmth, fun, inspiration, education and friendship, and she enjoys being a voice for Playgroup and After School Care.
+Rosemary joined the committee in 2014.
+Rosemary’s creative and graphic design background was a wonderful asset to Playgroup where she worked for 17 years until her retirement in 2014.
+Rosemary has attended classes at the Centre for over 10 years and volunteers at the markets.
+She sees the Centre as a great place of warmth, fun, inspiration, education and friendship and enjoys being a voice for Playgroup and After School Care.

-Jane has recently joint the Management Committee and brings with her a strong background in finance gained over ten years in the commercial and professional services sectors in addition to her qualification as a Chartered Accountant.
-Jane was drawn to join the Committee from being a loyal North Shore Resident and Market Attendee and hopes to assist the Centre through volunteering at events and applying her professional qualifications.
-Jane is very excited and enthusiastic about being on the committee!
+Jane joined the committee in 2018.
+She brings with her a strong background in finance gained over 10 years in the commercial and professional services sectors in addition to her qualification as a Chartered Accountant.
+Jane was excited and enthusiastic to join the committee being a local north shore resident and markets attendee and assists the Centre through volunteering at events and applying her professional qualifications.